plone/training/transmogrifier/blueprints.rst

 Let's create a blueprint that will only import content modified in the last few years.
 This can be useful if you want to clean out the older content in your site.

-A good way to start is to copy the entire Example blueprint, and paste a copy in the same file.
+You can start by copying the entire Example blueprint, and pasting a copy in the same file.

 Change the name of the class to `ImportNew`.
 Leave everything in the `__init__`, but take everything out of the `__iter__` except for: